 HMO planning permission

-If the property is in Loughborough and / or has more than 6 tenants the planning permission is required for any property in to operate as an HMO rather than as family accommodation.
+If the property is in Loughborough and has three or more unrelated tenants then planning permission is required for it to operate as a HMO rather than as family accommodation.

 How to report a problem